 - Teachers are still trying to impress their students.

 - Students are still trying to impress their teachers.

-- In some classes, they will review in the beginning of the year, meaning you have a better chance of understanding what is going on.
+- In some classes, they will review at the beginning of the year, meaning you have a better chance of understanding what is going on.

 - The get-to-know-you games – They are very awkward but enjoy the teacher’s initiative to waste class time.

 - Your locker and desk are neat and organized.
 This will not last.

 - Starting anew.
 This will be the year you get good grades, give in the homework on time, and study for tests in advance!
 Fall is the only time you can believe that will happen without putting in any effort to do it.